wp-plugins/qrcode-widget/readme.txt

 == Description ==

 This is a plugin to help you add a widget to sidebar or footer, help visitors can go back more easier.
 QRCode use Google API, so don't worry about speed.
-Make by [Tin Toi Blog](http://tintoi.me)
+Make by [Song Song Blog](http://nhatkysongsong.com/)

 == Installation ==